mabuckjr/Election_Analysis/README.md

   5. Determine the winner of the election based on popular vote.

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv
--Software: Python 3.9.5
+- Software: Python 3.9.5

 ## Summary
 The analysis of the election shows: